pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - Basic understanding of number systems, logic gates, bits and bytes is good to have (but not strictly required).
       audience:
         - Students in Academia with C as a subject in the course.
-        - Early Career Professionals using C as development language.
+        - Those using the C language for development (Embedded Systems Engineers, System Software Engineers etc).
-        - Embedded Systems Engineers.
-        - System Software Engineers.
         - Electrical/Electronics Engineers working on hardware programming.
-        - Systems Engineer seeking gain system level insights.
+        - Anyone seeking gain system level insights.
-        - Those curious to learn the underlying details of Systems and how to program it using C.
+        - Anyone curious to learn the underlying details of Systems and how to program it using C.
       reviewSectionTitle: "Reviews from the learners"
       reviewSectionDescription: "Because the course is brand new, we released some lectures on YouTube to get early feedback, and it has been a banger!
 You will not regret taking this course..."
       reviews: